Syncleus/aparapi-docker/README.md

 This docker image serves as a means to easily test Aparapi based applications in a OpenCL and GPU enabled environment.
 Provided the host system has the appropriate hardware
 Aparapi applications can utilize GPU acceleration from this container.

-This docker image is based off the [Maven](https://hub.docker.com/_/maven) docker image, and adds either AMD, NVIDIA, or Intel opencl support on top depending on which tag you use.
+This docker image is based off the [Maven](https://hub.docker.com/_/ubuntu) docker image, and adds either AMD, NVIDIA, or pocl opencl support on top depending on which image you use.

 ## Support and Documentation